Getting a Loan For Your Mortgage Deposit

 2. Apply for the loan

-If an expert agrees that this is the best route to homeownership for you, you can proceed with your loan application.
+If an expert agrees that this is your best homeownership route, you can proceed with your loan application.
 The specifics of the application process will depend on whether you choose an unsecured personal loan or an equity loan.

 3. Find the right mortgage lender